lexytxt/poetryfrom061/messages/eyes-wide-shut.md

 But it didn’t start
 at that doctor’s office
-when her back slid down the coldest vinyl couch.
+when her back hit the coldest vinyl couch.